 Shared shortcodes are ineligible for POS campaigns.
 Only shortcodes employed by a single content provider representing a single brand will be allowed to use POS opt-ins.

 This seems like a self-serving requirement by the CTIA and does not protect or serve the interests of customers or brands.
-In fact, it stifles competition and gives customers less choices.
+In fact, it stifles competition and gives customers fewer choices.
 This means that every merchant regardless of size is required to obtain a dedicated code and pay the $500/month fee to the CTIA.
-Today, large merchants can afford dedicated codes and smaller merchants cannot so they use shared short codes provided by application service providers who ensure the compliance.
-This requirement means smaller merchants are being excluded from participating in POS opt-ins on a shortcode.
-This rule makes it impossible for a mobile marketing platforms or POS vendor to obtain a short code and share it among small and medium sized retailers and provide a consistent level of service and ensure retailer compliance with the law.
-Additionally, since a POS is typically manned by a person and the POS of the future is likely to be a mobile device like an iPad, a longcode could be used via the Peer-2-Peer network by these smaller merchants.
-In fact the POS device may already have a carrier provisioned SIM card with a phone number able to send and receive SMS messages.
+Today, large merchants can afford dedicated codes and smaller merchants cannot so they use shared shortcodes provided by application service providers who ensure compliance.
+This requirement means smaller merchants are being excluded from participating in point of sale opt-ins on a shortcode.
+This rule makes it impossible for mobile marketing platforms or POS vendor to obtain a short code and share it among small and medium-sized retailers and provide a consistent level of service and ensure retailer compliance with the law.
+Additionally, since a POS is typically manned by a person and the POS of the future is likely to be a mobile device like an iPad, a long code could be used via the Peer-2-Peer network by these smaller merchants.
+In fact, the POS device may already have a carrier provisioned SIM card with a phone number able to send and receive SMS messages.

 Content providers wishing to employ POS opt-ins must be pre-approved by carriers.
 All content providers implementing POS opt-ins are subject to additional vetting at the discretion of CTIA and its carrier members.

-Vetting shortcode owners for compliance should certainly be done at the discretion of the CTIA for all mass market short code programs.
-That said, POS short code programs should not be at any carriers discretion or require pre-approval.
+Vetting shortcode owners for compliance should certainly be done at the discretion of the CTIA for all mass-market short code programs.
+That said, point of sale shortcode programs should not be at any carrier’s discretion or require pre-approval.
 This sort of picking and choosing winners and losers was forbidden by the FCC.

-Skycore can help you develop a POS Opt-in program and strategy.
+Skycore can help you develop a Point of Sale Opt-in program and strategy.
 Contact us!